-Both algorithms use $O(n^4)$ operations in the base ring.
+Both algorithms use $O(n^4)$ operations in the base ring, and are usually slower than computing the characteristic polynomial or the inverse of M directly.

-The library syntax is GEN matadjoint0(GEN x, long flag).
+The library syntax is GEN matadjoint0(GEN M, long flag).
 Also available are GEN adj(GEN x) (flag=0) and GEN adjsafe(GEN x) (flag=1).

-3.8.12 matcompanion(x): the left companion matrix to the polynomial x.
+3.8.13 matcompanion(x).
+The left companion matrix to the non-zero polynomial x.